The Young Collectors Club

-Christie’s Education is excited to announce the launch of The Young Collectors Club in September 2019.
+Christie’s Education is excited to have launched of The Young Collectors Club, in collaboration with MTArt Agency, in September 2019.

 The club’s mission is to nurture and assist the growing young collectors' movement with education and awareness of the art market and its components, with the aim of helping them to establish and maintain a solid art collection.